 Other common symptoms of bronchitis include coughing, shortness of breath, fever and fatigue.

-What to do: If your yellow phlegm may be occurring due to bronchitis, you should see your doctor for assessment and to start treatment.
+How to treat: If your yellow phlegm may be occurring due to bronchitis, you should see your doctor for assessment and to start treatment.
 Treatment usually involves the use bronchitis medications like bronchodilators, anti-inflammatories, corticosteroids, and expectorants.
 Drinking lots of fluid can also help to eliminate mucus.

 Learn more about home remedies for bronchitis that can help to relieve symptoms and speed-up recovery.